 Similarly, the National Skills Strategy 2025 includes a number of objectives such as:

 - Education and training providers will place stronger focus on providing skills development opportunities to the needs of learners, society and the economy.

 - The quality of teaching and learning and all stages of education will be continually enhanced and evaluated.

 From Learners to Employers: The Impact of Erasmus+

 As John states in his interview, the impact that mobility projects have had includes learners gaining transversal skills through their mobility experiences; bringing new innovations to GTI as well as learning outcomes to courses through staff mobility; and enhancing the attractiveness of potential employees who have taken part in mobility projects to prospective employers.
 Thus, Erasmus+ projects have a real ability to meet the needs of learners, jobseekers, employers and employees as noted in national policy.
 This is in addition to providing skills development opportunities to learners, and the opportunity to enhance and evaluate the quality of teaching and learning as stated in the National Skills Strategy.

 Furthermore, national projects, such as GTI's, also directly contribute towards the implementation of European policy such as Education and Training 2020.
 This includes a number of objectives such as making mobility a reality, improving the quality and efficiency of education and training, enhancing creativity and innovation - all of which have been fostered through GTI’s involvement in Erasmus+ staff and learner mobility projects.
-More information can be found in this guide on policy in the VET field.

 Watch the full interview with John below: